PTI – Frequently Asked Questions

 Q – Do PTAs and PTIs stay the same?

-A – No, they are adjusted each time a genetic evaluation is performed at USDA.
-Each genetic evaluation takes in all immediate relative’s performance as it is added into the database.
+A – No, they are adjusted each time a genetic evaluation is performed at CDCB.
+Records up to the 6th lactation are used in the Production evaluation for the individual animal, and for the Type evaluation, all scores no matter what age are used.
+Also, each genetic evaluation takes in all immediate relative’s performance as they are added into the database.

 Q – What does the PTI number mean?